 - A ruler.

-- Candidates can bring a book to read during the break or before the test starts - this is optional and has nothing to do with the exams.
+- A book to read during the break or before the test starts - this is optional and has nothing to do with the exams.

 - A snack for the break if you feel it is necessary.

 Products containing nuts of any kind are not permitted in the school.
 Mobile phones and other smart technology, calculators, dictionaries and any stationery displaying time tables are strictly prohibited.

 - Please ensure your child dresses suitably for the weather.

 - Your child will be given an opportunity to go to the toilet before the test and during the break between the English and Mathematics papers.
 If he/she asks to go to the toilet during the test, he/she will be allowed, but we will not be able to add extra time to the test.